jrdoughty/Sdg/README.md

 This is a 2D engine for Kha.
 The api is being developed and it can change, but it is already in a good state.

+Check the [showcase](https://github.com/RafaelOliveira/sdg-showcase) where the features are being added.

 Main features: